ArdentHQ/arkvault/README.md

 To download, head over to [here](https://nodejs.org/en/) and download Node 20.12.2.

-Could be possible to use 18.17.0, though some e2e tests fail due to memory leak errors.

 If you already have npm installed, you can run

 ```